Ricci Flow and Volume Renormalizability: Variation of renormalized curvature functionals

 \subsection{Variations of renormalized integrals}

-Let $g_t$ be a family of metrics on a compact manifold $Z$, and consider the Riemannian curvature functional
+Let $g(t)$ be a family of metrics on a compact manifold $Z$, and consider the Riemannian curvature functional

 where $u(g)$ is some scalar quantity defined from the curvature tensor and its covariant derivatives.
-One is often interested in critical points of this action, which are solutions of the Euler-Lagrange equation.
+One is often interested in critical points of this action, which are solutions of the Euler--Lagrange equation.
 The first step in computing these critical points is the variation of the integrand

 followed by integration by parts.
 We are interested in the corresponding calculation on a conformally compact manifold.
 In particular, we shall only take the action of partially even volume renormalizable metrics and consider variations amongst such metrics.
-Thus suppose that $g(t)$ is volume renormalizable for each $t$ and $\gin=:g$; suppose also that the conformal infinity of $g(t)$ is independent of $t$, with fixed representative $h_0$.
-Let $x_t$ be the corresponding family of special boundary defining functions, and write $x_t = e^{\omega_t} x$.
-Let $u_t=u(g_t)$ be the scalar quantity associated to $g_t$.
+Thus suppose that~$g(t)$ is volume renormalizable for each $t$ and $\gin=:g$; suppose also that the conformal infinity of $g(t)$ is independent of~$t$, with fixed representative~$h_0$.
+Let $x_t$ be the corresponding family of special boundary defining functions, and write $x_t = {\rm e}^{\omega_t} x$.
+Let $u(t)=u(g(t))$ be the scalar quantity associated to~$g(t)$.
 Set

-Writing $x_0 = x$ and $u_0 = u$, then we have
+Writing $x_0 = x$ and $u(0) = u$, then we have

-\begin{theorem} With the notation above,
+\begin{Theorem} With the notation above,

-where the local expression for $\calL$ is exactly the same as in the compact case. \end{theorem}
+where the local expression for $\calL$ is exactly the same as in the compact case. \end{Theorem}

-\begin{proof} We begin by computing
+\begin{proof}We begin by computing

 where $\dot{x_t}:=\frac{\partial}{\partial t}\big \vert_{t=0}x_t$, and similarly for $\dot{\omega}_t$.